Animal Herbal Choices

-Animal Herbal Choices is a behaviour led method based on animals' innate ability to self-select herbs for their health (also called 'applied zoopharmacognosy').
-This works by offering the animal the opportunity to choose from a selection of herbal extracts as they need, offered in sequence.
+Animal Herbal Choices is a behaviour-led method based on animals' natural ability to self-select medicinal plants, minerals and algae for their health (also called herbal self-selection or 'applied zoopharmacognosy').

-Examples of some problems where the animals have benefited from a herbal choice session include digestion, skin, respiratory, pain, inflammation, stress and anxiety, and feline territorial issues.
+Examples of some areas where the animals have benefited from a herbal choice session include digestion, skin, respiratory, pain, inflammation, noise sensitivity, fear of cars, stress and anxiety.

 What is zoopharmacognosy?